Loic Mabanza

-Loic Mabanza (born March 1, 1990) is a French dancer, choreographer, actor, filmmaker and model.
-He has performed with music artists such as Chris Brown, Usher, Mariah Carey, Kendrick Lamar, and Jennifer Hudson, and co-starred alongside Lupita Nyong'o in Jay Z's music video "MaNyfaCedGod".
+Loic Mabanza (born March 1, 1990) is a French actor, dancer, filmmaker, choreographer and model.
+He has performed with music artists such as Chris Brown, Usher, Mariah Carey, Kendrick Lamar, Cher and Jennifer Hudson, and co-starred alongside Lupita Nyong'o in Jay Z's music video "MaNyfaCedGod".
 He was selected by the creative director Jamie King and the choreographers Richmond and Anthony Talauega to be one of Michael Jackson's dancers for his posthumous album "Xscape".
 Mabanza is also known as one of Madonna's main dancers.
 In 2022, Mabanza played Bek in the Disney+ miniseries Moon Knight.

 Early life

 Mabanza grew up in Persan, a small town located in the north of Paris where he discovered his love for dancing at the age of 7, a passion that he shared with playing football.
 Due to an injury, Mabanza ended his run as a football player at the age of 13 which then made him focus solely on his passion for dancing.
+He is of Congolese descent.

 Also known as Speedylegz, Mabanza was one of the original members of the French street dance group Criminalz Crew, founded in 2004.
 Over the years, he and Criminalz Crew gained popularity in the street dance community by winning numerous French and international competitions.